In most cases, file management is done in the Project Settings, Files tab.

 To change the file’s name, click the three dot button next to the necessary file and then click Rename.

 In case you have added some new strings to one of the source files, update it to make newly added strings visible to translators.
 Click Update and select the new file.

 Each time you update the source file, a new revision is created.
 In order to restore the previous version of the file, click the number next to the file in the Revision column.
 Choose the date you want to restore your file to, click Restore.

 Define a file name or full path in resulting archive, use placeholders to indicate the structure of exported content.

-In case your project is translated into several dialects of the same language, it is not recommended to use %two_letters_code%, %three_letters_code% placeholders.
-Language and its dialects may share the same language code, that is why this file will be skipped during the export.
+In case your project is translated into several dialects of the same language, and you want to use %two_letters_code% or %three_letters_code% placeholders – it’s recommended to set up language mapping.
+Because some languages and their dialects may share the same language code and thus such files will be skipped during the export.

 If some strings contain data that is not supposed to be translated (e.g. placeholders, other technical entities), you can hide them from translators.
 To do this:

 Moreover, there is a possibility to add context to the string, edit source text (only for the *.CSV files), and set the max. length of the translation.

 Once the translation limits are exceeded, the system notifies the contributor that translation should be shorter.